Macilvoy/verse_font_size/readme.md

 https://github.com/user-attachments/assets/ae77a667-796f-4448-a434-0f9d44342080

-Comes with a Python tool that converts Google Fonts into individual character images so they can be used for custom UI text widgets in UEFN/Verse.
+Comes with a Python tool that converts Fonts into individual character images so they can be used for custom UI text widgets in UEFN/Verse.

 ## Features

+- Supports local fonts (NEW!)
 - Supports any font from Google Fonts (maybe any)
 - Generate individual PNG images for each character
 - Support for uppercase, lowercase, numbers, and special characters